dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 #### Indicate not Calling a Parameter

-Another possibility is breaking code, but giving programmers the ability to state that a parameter is not essentially called, probaly using an attribute like `@nocall`.
+Another possibility is breaking code, but at least giving programmers the ability to state that a parameter is not essentially called, probably using an attribute like `@nocall`.
 Feeding a functional an argument that it (by its signature) cannot possibly call, will not water down its guarantees.
-The new attribute would inferred for function templates.
+The new attribute would be inferred for function templates.

-This solution is undesireable because a functional not calling its parameter is increadably rare.
+This solution is undesirable because a functional not calling its parameter is incredibly rare.
 Even rarer is the case where attributes of the functional, its argument and the context do not line up, i.e. where the argument has weaker guarantees than the context.